 Blending: Simple and precise.

 Mixing colors is simple and precise.
 They blend well, and the resulting colors are vibrant.
-You can make the colors opaque by mixing transparent colors with titanium white.
+You can make the colors opaque by mixing transparent colors with

 However, the paint is thick, so it’s important to mix the colors thoroughly to prevent streaks.
 Or to use water or flow aid medium to improve the flow.